glycerine/goq/README.md

 [2] Cap'n Proto: http://kentonv.github.io/capnproto/

-These two pre-requisite libraries should be downloaded and installed prior to building Goq.
+These two pre-requisite libraries should be downloaded and installed prior to building Goq [Update: you don't need capnproto if you only want to use the system; you do need it for development].
 The capnp tool should be placed in your $PATH variable.
 Capnproto will require a C++11 compiler be available, while nanomsg is pure C. Both utilize the CGO mechanism to communicate with the Go code.
 See the makefile for the flags